dandeviant/IFX-NI-Notes/README.md

 Apparently, not everyone is Cisco-certified or familiar with lots of

 This is also my way of testing Git capabilities in Infineon environments.
-Being able to use Git
+Being able to use Git could be a massive help, to me anyway...